Delhi/NCR:

 A gastric issue is an abdominal health aberration that often affects many people.
 To rule out the potential of any severe underlying conditions like diabetes or heart disease, consulting a doctor to assess the symptoms and offer a proper diagnosis is always advised.

-Frequently Asked Questions
+Frequently Asked Questions about Gastric Problems

-1. Is the gastric problem serious?
+1. Is the gastric problem a serious condition?

-2. Is lemon good for gastric?
+2. Is lemon good for gastric problems?

-3. Is hot water good for gastric?
+3. Is hot water good for gastric problems?

 4. What should I drink to reduce acid in the morning?